wassname/InnerPiSSA_private/docs/research_journal_mjc.md

 > "We project to U-basis" (requires reader to know U is from SVD)

 **Bottom line:** Use "singular vector basis" in the paper.
 It's standard terminology that reviewers will recognize immediately.
 Save "U-basis" for code and informal notes.

+# 2025-11-14 13:29:12

+OK my pca might be broken...
+I should rename my lib, and just import and run normal repeng on the same eval!